• Recipes

 Taste and Texture

-Pixie Tangerines are often praised for their sweet, sugary taste balanced, and mild tang flavor nature.
-They are juicy, low in acid, and have a fragrant, thin rind that is easy to peel.
-Their flesh is tender, making them perfect for eating out of hand or incorporating into recipes.
+Praised for their sweet, sugary taste and mild tang, Pixie Tangerines are juicy, low in acid, and have a fragrant, thin rind.
+Their tender flesh makes them ideal for eating out of hand or incorporating into recipes.

 How Do I Know When a Pixie Tangerine Is Ripe?

-Ripe ones will have a bright orange color and a slightly soft feel when gently squeezed.
-It's essential to taste test the fruit before harvesting or purchasing, as tangerines can look ripe before they reach their peak flavor.
+Ripe Pixie Tangerines have a bright orange color and a slightly soft feel when gently squeezed.
+Taste testing is essential before harvesting or purchasing to ensure peak flavor.

 History